Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Start saving you cereal boxes so you'll have plenty of the cardboard to make these cute little turkeys.
 A nice inexpensive Thanksgiving craft for all ages.
 The instructions for making these turkeys is found at plum pudding.

 The kids are going to love making this zentangle art, and they'll be so pleased with how beautiful their pumpkin art will turn out.
 Check the Angela Anderson blog to see how to make zentangle pumpkins.

 10. Folk Art Thankful Art

 This art project includes using oil pastels, so you know it'll be loads of fun.
-Go to Handmade Market.
-Fearless for the directions and then make your own folk art thankful art.
+Go to Sine Metu Designs for the directions and then make your own folk art.

 11. Spatter Leaf Art

 The photo shown here doesn't do this project credit at all.
-Be sure you go to the MNPTECEH site to see the step by step pictures showing how this is done.
+Be sure you go to the Berceaumagique site to see the step-by-step pictures showing how this is done.
 The blog is written in a foreign language, but the pictures show how to proceed.
 You'll have to scroll down a ways to find this project on the page.

 13. Pilgrim Silhouettes

 These Thanksgiving place cards are made by using the small terra cotta flower pots.
 Very cute and very easy to make.
 Find the tutorial for making these place cards at Better Homes and Gardens.

 Use these scarecrow magnets to help you display all the kids' Thanksgiving art project on your fridge.
 Find the tutorial for making the scarecrow magnets at Today's Creative Idea.